 - Find out if your volunteer program orientation includes any city tours, that’s a saving right there!

-Step Seven: Boost your savings
+Step Six: Boost your savings

-Despite doing our utmost to make our volunteer programs affordable, we realize that the total cost to volunteer abroad can still add up once you consider flights, travel insurance, vaccinations and visas.
+Despite doing our utmost to make our volunteer programs affordable, we realize that the total cost to volunteer abroad can still add up once you consider fees, flights, travel insurance, vaccinations and visas.
 One of the easiest ways to get the financial boost you need to turn your trip into a reality is to start an online fundraising campaign.